JOSEPH OF ARIMATHEA

 NW POETRY PRESENTS

-A Vignette of a Rich Man By Eben
+A Vignette of a Rich Man," by Eben

-Scene: On the far eastern shore of the Mediterranean, the Roman-ruled province of Judaea sets uneasily between Egypt and Syria, the land being a backward part of the Roman Empire where religion matters far more than civilization and Roman peace.
+On the far eastern shore of the Mediterranean, the Roman-ruled province of Judaea sets uneasily between Egypt and Syria, the land being a troublesome backwater of the Roman Empire where religion matters far more than civilization and Roman peace.
 But certain events here have come to a head high up in the mountain-girt religious center of Jerusalem, circa 30 A.D., ruled by the Romans, with puppet-king Herods governing Galilee and various other parts of Palestine, and Pontius Pilate serving Rome as governor of Judaea under the Syrian Governor.
 As thousands of evening cookfires are lit and smoke and aromas of mealtime waft over the huddled houses of the common people as well as the palaces of the rich and the ruling classes, it is still very tense in the Holy City of the Jews, with the threat of insurrection and a brutal Roman reaction lingering like a dark cloud over the entire city, poisoning the atmosphere.
 What has caused the dangerous situation?
 Rabbi Jesus!
-He is the "Pretender" Messiah, called a deceiver by the leading religious authorities, and has just has been put to death.
+He is the "Pretender" Messiah, called an imposter and deceiver by the leading religious authorities, and has just has been put to death.
 After three years of public ministry of preaching and miracles that roused up the masses to a feverish state of anticipation among people who wondered if the miracle-working Nazarene rabbi wasn't the one to deliver them from the Romans, he has finally been apprehended, charged, sentenced, and newly executed on a Roman cross, mighty Rome bowing to the rage and demands of the Pharisees and the Sadducees.
 They are the leading factions of the highest religious court of the Jews, the Sanhedrin council, its strings pulled by the corrupt, old power broker Annas through the largely figurehead high priest, his son-in-law Caiaphas.
 With the Nazarene's death, his popular movement has seemingly been destroyed, for he is gone and his disciples, mostly all from Galilee, have fled into hiding even while he is still hanging on the cross.
 Clearly, it is no time to proclaim yourself sympathetic to the dead pretender and his discredited cause.
 Their nerves tingling due to the many irregularities of the court trials of Jesus and the real threat of a mass uprising of the people against the Temple authorities, the high priest and his temple armed guards in league with Procurator Pontius Pilate and his squadrons of soldiers are closely watching things and are poised to crush the slightest sign of support swiftly and brutally.
 Yet, even now, there exist certain supporters outside the band of eleven disciples (the twelfth is dead, a suicide, after betraying his master to the high priest's arresting guards).
 One is secretly a follower, high-placed, indeed, being a member of the very court that sentenced Jesus to death for blasphemy.
 He has been observing the crucifixion from a discreet distance.
 Now that Jesus shows signs of having died and a soldier has pierced his side with a spear, it is time to act, he decides...

 Resolute to make repair,